Ixempra Side Effects

 Generic Name: ixabepilone

-Note: This document contains side effect information about ixabepilone.
-Some of the dosage forms listed on this page may not apply to the brand name Ixempra.
+Note: This page contains side effects data for the generic drug ixabepilone.
+It is possible that some of the dosage forms included below may not apply to the brand name Ixempra.

 For the Consumer